-A quality assured childcare setting, including schools, childrenʼs centres and childminders, is one that has achieved accreditation from a national body.
+A quality assured childcare setting is one that's achieved accreditation.
+This only comes from a national body.
+It includes schools, children's centres and childminders.
 Quality assurance accreditation focuses on standards of:

 - resources and equipment

 - safety and child protection

 - relationships with parents

 Assessment is carried out by an external assessor.
 To get their accreditation a setting has to go beyond the minimum requirements expected by Ofsted.

 A quality assured setting has to show that they're growing their provision.
 They'll also make sure that their premises and resources are kept in superb condition.
 As well as this, their staff need to be qualified and keep their qualifications up to date.

 Quality improvement processes